tiflor/team-klems.de/content/posts/ci/auto_merge_request/index.en.md

 #    hidden: true # only hide on current single page
 ---

+Merge requests like gitlab is naming them or pull requests like github is naming them are a great feature in my opinion.
+They summarize the changes done, to reach a dedicated goal and enable us to discuss and share the changes done.
-Have you ever forget to create a merge request for your new branch?
+But what if you or somebody else forgot to create a merge request for your development branch?

-Ever search for the work off somebody else in a branch where you unsure if it is ready or worked on?

-Are you run GitOps and need to promote your environment through different branches?
+Or you run GitOps and need to promote your environment through different branches, do you want to create and merge manually?

-Let's create the merge request with GitLab-CI.
+There is a solution for this challenge, the merge request can be created via you CI in this case via Gitlab-CI.

 ## Preparation

-To start we need to prepare the repository, we need to have a GitLab access token with api access and the role necessary, mostly developer, to create the merge request.
+To start we need to prepare the repository.
+A GitLab access token with api access permission and the role necessary, mostly developer, to create the merge request, is needed.
 This token then needs to be available in GitLab CI variable which can be easiest done with glab.
 The name of the variable is `MR_TOKEN`, the token itself has to be pasted into the command.